OusainouJ/DevOps-Linux-Module/OverTheWire Bandit Solution Level 8 to 9.md

 ---

-### Step 2: Find the file next to the word millionth:
+### Step 2: Find the only line of text that occurs only once:
-Extract the password which is next to the word millionth:
+Sort the data.txt file and display the entry that shows once:
 ```bash
 sort data.txt | uniq -u
 ```